meetchovatiya46/Hospital-Analytics-SQL-Project/README.md

 ## 📌 Project Overview

-The Hospital Analytics SQL Project is a relational database project developed using MySQL.
+The Hospital Management Analytics SQL project is a relational database project developed using MySQL.
 It simulates a real-world hospital management system by storing and analyzing information related to patients, doctors, departments, appointments, treatments, billing, medicines, and prescriptions.

 The project demonstrates practical SQL skills by solving business-oriented problems using various SQL concepts such as Joins, Aggregate Functions, GROUP BY, HAVING, Subqueries, and Window Functions.